thedaviddias/bfdes.in/README.md

 Then (also) run `yarn serve:dev` to serve the app on port 8080 using Nodemon.

-There is no dev server with hot reload facility because the point of SSR app development is to observe the static and traditional render.

 #### Testing

 Run `yarn test:watch` to run the tests using Jest in watch mode.

 Travis CI will also run this test suite for every code push to master.

 ### Deployment: